MadeTechAcademy/going-for-a-test-ing-drive-stephane-torres-madetech/README.md

     - drive development of the code (because of this test this feature *and only this feature* was made)

 Looking at the tests I feel like they generally describe what is happening very well, it has taken some time to understand them, especially when it comes to what's being mocked and why, still getting the hang of it.
+Fixtures, mocker and mocking still confuse me a bit.
 Naming of test, functions and variables, both within the tests and features, definitely aid in documenting what the code should be doing.

 In terms of driving development, testing and sandboxing features of features definitely flags bugs and drives the fixing of these only for features being worked, but is not the only drive for development of the feature being worked on.